Serissa: Cultivars

 Many cultivars with double flowers or variegated leaves are also available.
 'Pink Snow Rose' has pale pink flowers and leaves edged off-white.
 Other cultivars include: 'Variegata', 'Variegated Pink', 'Pink Mystic', 'Snowflake', 'Snowleaves', 'Mt.
 Fuji', 'Kyoto' and 'Sapporo'.

 Bonsai

-Serissa is one of the most common bonsai sold in America and Europe.
+Serissa japonica is one of the most common bonsai sold in America and Europe.
 It is not difficult to maintain as bonsai, but is very fussy.
-Many beginner bonsai enthusiasts will destroy a Serissa in their uninformed attempts to care for it.
+Many beginner bonsai enthusiasts will destroy a plant in their uninformed attempts to care for it.
 The trees respond adversely by dropping leaves if over-watered, under-watered, if it's too cold, too hot, or even if just moved to a new location.
 The plant usually grows back to health when put back to better conditions.